At Home Fitness the Way the Pros Do It

 What’s the best approach to getting fitness results at home?

 “The best approach to getting at-home fitness results is to start with easy, enjoyable things, then progress to harder moves if you like it.

-1. Scheduling your exercise into your day, like you would do for any appointment.
+1. Scheduling your exercise into your day, as you would do for an appointment.